Workforce Development Program

 This year, Bissell is excited to begin offering a new robust training program for Bissell Centre participants called Workforce Development.
 Keep reading to learn more about this program’s schedules and the topics that will be covered.

 Looking for workers?

 If so, click the button below to sign up, then read further to learn about the program.

 Workforce Development Details

-The Workforce Development Program has come to fruition with the aid of a Government Grant, and the mission of our program is simple; to help eliminate employment barriers for Albertans looking to re-enter the workforce.
-In total, the Workforce Development Program is a 26-Week program that is comprised of three distinct schedules (Skill Development, Work Exposure and Work Maintenance).
+In total, the Workforce Development Program is a 26-Week program that is made up of three distinct sections (Skill Development, Work Exposure and Work Maintenance).

 Skill Development (14 weeks)

 This is the in-class portion of the program.
 During this time, participants will learn and develop life skills and pre-employment skills.
 Gain the skills required for maintaining long-term employment with supports tailored to specific needs.
 While participating in the Skill Development phase of the program, participants will receive a daily living allowance.

 A Work Exposure placement is a chance to experience working for an employer while being supported by Bissell Centre.
 This part of the program helps further develop work habits and ethics while learning employer expectations, supervision and safety standards on-the-job.
 These placements take into consideration participants’ personal preferences, location, role, environment, participant ability, company needs, potential salary and the likelihood of hiring upon completion of this part of the program.